-One of the most popular pieces of used climbing gear you can buy are climbing shoes.
-These items tend to lose half their value as soon as they are purchased, and you can find some monster good deals on used climbing footwear that someone has worn once or twice and then set aside for one reason or another.
+One of the most popular pieces of used climbing gear you can buy is climbing shoes.
+These items tend to lose half their value as soon as they are purchased, and you can find some fabulous deals on used climbing footwear that someone has worn once or twice and then set aside for one reason or another.

-If you can get past the idea of buying someone else’s shoes, the next step is to inspect them for quality.
-Once you find a pair that fits, you’ll need to do an examination to make sure you’re getting shoes that are safe for climbing.
+So, if you can get past the idea of buying someone else’s shoes, your next step is to inspect them for quality.
+Once you find a pair that fits, you’ll need to inspect them to ensure you’re getting shoes that are safe for climbing.
 Check the seams to make sure they aren’t coming apart.
-Also, check the rubber on the bottom and avoid anything that has any deep cuts, gouges, or uneven wear.
+Also, check the rubber on the bottom and avoid any deep cuts, gouges, or uneven wear.

-When shopping for used crash pads, exercise your best judgment regarding wear and tear.
+When shopping for used climbing gear such as crash pads, exercise your best judgment regarding wear and tear.
 Look for signs of fading or other indicators that show significant age.
-Avoid purchasing crash pads that are ripped, cut, or otherwise damaged.
+Avoid purchasing pads that are ripped, cut, or otherwise damaged.
 Check all buckles, straps, and tie points before you purchase.

 Climbing Gear You Shouldn’t Buy Used

 While you can get plenty of good deals on used climbing gear, there are things you should always buy new.
-Your safety is simply too important to compromise for the sake of a few dollars.
-Some items you should avoid buying used include helmets and ropes.
+Your safety is too important to compromise for the sake of a few dollars.

-Though there are places that sell used harnesses, it’s not a good idea to purchase one.
-Harnesses truly hold your life on the line and no matter how well you inspect one, you can’t be completely sure there isn’t hidden damage.
+A climbing harness is worn around the waist and legs to connect the climber to the rope.
+Harnesses literally hold your life on the line.
+No matter how well you inspect a used harness, there is no way to guarantee there is no hidden damage.
 However, consignment stores are still a great option as they also sell new gear that is often cheaper than other stores.

-The maximum lifespan of a helmet with zero use is about 10 years, and the useful life of a helmet with any use is about 8 years.
-If a helmet was involved in a fall, it can be damaged and its integrity compromised.
+A helmet protects the climber’s head from falling rocks or other debris.
+The maximum lifespan of a helmet with zero use is about ten years, and the useful life of a helmet with any use is about eight years.
+However, the integrity may be compromised if a helmet is involved in a fall.
+It can be damaged and its integrity compromised.

 Even something dropping from above and striking a helmet can damage the internal structure.
 Furthermore, paint and stickers (adhesives) can degrade the plastic on a helmet.
 Be safe and buy a new one.

-The good news about hard climbing gear component goods like carabiners and belay devices is that metal gear can be more resilient than soft goods and therefore have a long life span.
-But, you still shouldn’t risk your life on used ones.
-New carabiners and belay devices tend to be close in price to used ones, so the money just isn’t worth the risk.
+The good news about hard climbing gear component goods like carabiners and belay devices is that metal gear can be more resilient than soft goods and have a long life span.
+However, new carabiners and belay devices tend to be close in price to used ones, so do yourself a favor and purchase these new ones.